 Network Discovery Policy

 Introduction

 This document provides network discovery policy configuration and deployment guidance.
-The Firewall Management Center (FMC) network discovery policy controls how the system collects asset data on an organization's network and which network segments and ports to monitor.
+The Firewall Management Center (FMC) network discovery policy controls how the system collects asset data on an organization's networks and traffic, and which network segments and ports to monitor.

+Network Discovery Policy